CultivateLabs/storytime/README.md

 end
 ```

+## Text Snippets

+Text snippets are small chunks of user-editable content that can be re-used in various places in your host app.
+Storytime provides these since we take the position that complex page structure should not live in the database.
+If you need a complex page that requires heavy HTML/CSS, but still want to have the actual content be editable in the CMS, you should use a text snippet.

 ## Custom Post Types

 Storytime supports custom post types and takes the opinion that these are a concern of the host app.
 To add a custom post type, define a new model in your host app that inherits from Storytime's post class.